 Hardwood vs. Luxury Vinyl Plank

 Hardwood is classy.
 Timeless.
 Hardwood flooring should make a customer feel warm and cozy.
 Then again, who wants their patrons to feel warm and cozy?
 Weird right?
-Jokes aside, the only choice to consider in most restaurant applications is LVP.
-Luxury Vinyl Plank.
-Sure, you could use ceramic tile, but unless you buy special tiles, they will be slick.
+Jokes aside, the only choice to consider in most restaurant applications is Luxury Vinyl Plank.
+Sure, you could use ceramic tile, but unless you buy special tiles, they will be slick and even non-slip shoes could give on those.
 And the opposite of warm and cozy.
 And labor can be quite expensive.

 Didn’t we already decide that LVP was the best route?